Instagram Tips & Strategies

 Why a Creator Account Might Be Better:

 • You get more flexible profile controls.
-You can choose whether to display your category label and contact information, giving you a cleaner in-feed look if you prefer.
+You can choose whether to display your category label and contact information, giving you a cleaner look if you prefer.

-To switch, just follow the same steps as above, but select ‘Switch to creator account’ in step #6.
+To switch, just follow the same steps as above but select ‘Switch to creator account’ in step #6.

 Option 2: Temporarily Deactivate Your Account